SAP-samples/cloud-espm-cloud-native/README.md

 For Running locally:
 * Message Server
   [Apache Qpid](https://qpid.apache.org/) will be used as message server for local development and testing (steps on installing QPID can be found below.
 Qpid was chosen was local development as it's easy to install and setup.
+(Ensure JDK 1.8 is present)
 * Database Server
   [PostgreSQL](https://www.postgresql.org/) would be used as the SQL Database server for local development.